 16. Transferring personal information overseas

-If you are at any time located outside of the country from which you provided us with your information, you consent to us sending your information to overseas parties if required to provide you with our health and wellbeing services.
+If you are at any time located outside of the country from which you provided us with your information, you consent to us sending your personal information to overseas parties if required to provide you with our health and wellbeing services.
 We may also need to disclose your personal information to third parties who are located overseas when using your information for the purposes set out in Sections 12-15 above.
 Who those third parties are and where they are located may change from time to time.
 You can contact us for details.

-While we are committed to protecting your information from misuse, loss or interference, when your personal information is sent overseas in some cases we may not be able to take reasonable steps to ensure that those third parties do not breach relevant privacy laws and the information may not be subject to the same level of protection that is offered under Australian, New Zealand or Singapore privacy laws.
+While we are committed to protecting your personal information from misuse, loss or interference, when your personal information is sent overseas in some cases we may not be able to take reasonable steps to ensure that those third parties do not breach relevant privacy laws and the personal information may not be subject to the same level of protection that is offered under Australian, New Zealand or Singapore privacy laws.
 You may not be able to seek redress under laws in the overseas jurisdiction in the event of any misuse, loss or interference with your personal information.

 By proceeding to acquire or use our products or services you consent to the use or disclosure of your personal information by or to third parties overseas as described in this section.

 17. Collection of other information